Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Image Source: GanttPRO blog

 Pick something that fits the way your team communicates and make things work.
-It should be relevant and align with the current communication strategies at the play.
+It should be relevant and align with the current communication strategies at play.

 You can also involve your team members to help you make the decision.